5 movies that should definitely have ended in lesbians

-As we all know, Death Becomes Her is the story of two life-long ‘frenemies’ Madeline (Meryl Streep) and Helen (Goldie Hawn).
+Death Becomes Her is the story of two life-long ‘frenemies’ Madeline (Meryl Streep) and Helen (Goldie Hawn).
 They’re getting on a bit, so turn to magic instead of going under the knife.
 Again.

 Throughout the movie the pair fight over the affection of Ernest, a plastic surgeon who later becomes an alcoholic.
 Why, (apart from his surgeon skills), is something we’ve always been curious about.

 The film was criticised for its representation of women (bitchy and jealous), but the core theme is of women dominating men.
 Needless to say, it would have been a whole lot more interesting if the love/hate between Madeline and Helen was just pure lust.

 4. Bridget Jones: The Edge Of Reason (2004)

 The sequel to Bridget Jones’ diary does feature a lesbian character (hurrah).
 But alas it does not end well for her (boo).